 SAFEGUARDING AT PENWORTHAM PRIMARY SCHOOL

-The safety and well-being of the children at Penwortham Primary School is of utmost importance Our Safeguarding Lead in school is Mrs Gaskell and the Deputy Safeguarding Leads are Mrs Curran, Mrs James and Mrs Hesketh.
+The safety and well-being of the children at Penwortham Primary School is of utmost importance.
+Our Safeguarding Lead in school is Mrs Gaskell and the Deputy Safeguarding Leads are Mrs James and Mrs Noblett.
 These staff members have undertaken LCC Designated Safeguarding Lead Training.
-Our Safeguarding Governor is Mrs Jones and our Deputy Safeguarding Governor is Miss Flint
+Our Safeguarding Governor is Mrs Jones and our Deputy Safeguarding Governor is Miss Flint.

 All other members of school staff are regularly trained and updated in safeguarding and child protection.
 All disclosures from children or concerns from adults are taken seriously, recorded and investigated thoroughly in line with Lancashire County Council's Safeguarding Children Board guidelines.
 We work with all relevant agencies to reduce risk and promote the welfare of children.

 What is safeguarding?

 Safeguarding is the action taken to keep children safe from abuse and neglect.